The Importance of Self Care in a Healthy Happy Life.

 After brushing your teeth, perform a 2-minute breathing exercise.

-Before you sleep, jot down one thing that you're thankful for.
+Before you sleep, jot down one thing that you are thankful for.

 While waiting for the coffee to brew, stretch or do some mindfulness.